capitalone/DataProfiler/docs/source/profiler.rst

 ~~~~~~~~~~~~~~~~~~~

 Profile differences take two profiles and find the differences
 between them.
-If the profile statistic is unchanged, the difference will
-report: "unchanged".
+Each data type has its own difference:

-* **Int/Float Differences** - One profile subtracts the value from the other.
+* **Int/Float** - One profile subtracts the value from the other.

-* **String Differences** - The strings will be shown in a list:
+* **String** - The strings will be shown in a list:

-  * [profile1 str, profile2 str]
+  - [profile1 str, profile2 str]

-* **List Differences** - A list of 3 will be returned showing the unique values
+* **List** - A list of 3 will be returned showing the unique values of
-  of each profile and the shared values:
+  each profile and the shared values:

-  * [profile 1 unique values, shared values, profile 2 unique values]
+  - [profile 1 unique values, shared values, profile 2 unique values]

-* **Dict Differences** - Some dictionaries with varied keys will also return a
+* **Dict** - Some dictionaries with varied keys will also return a list
-  list of three in the format:
+  of three in the format:

-  * [profile 1 unique key-values, shared key differences, profile 2 unique key-values]
+  - [profile 1 unique key-values, shared key differences, profile 2 unique key-values]

+Otherwise, when no differences occur:

+* **Any Type No Differences** - A string will report: "unchanged".

 Create the difference report like this: